solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 across nodes that live in multiple regions, load balancing, automatic restarts, redeployment, and more.

-Moving to Azure Kubernetes Service (AKS) will enable your application to inherit all the enterprise features provided by AKS.
+Moving to Azure Kubernetes Service (AKS) will enable the application to inherit all the enterprise features provided by AKS.
+Moreover, Kubernetes apps that persist data in MySQL Flexible Server unlock numerous benefits:

+-   In supported regions, co-locating Flexible Server and AKS nodes in the same availability zone minimizes latency
+-   Applications can host database proxies, like ProxySQL for MySQL, [on the same infrastructure as their apps]
+-   Teams can manage Flexible Server instances directly from AKS through the [Azure Service Operator]

-To perform deployments using AKS, reference the [Migrate to Azure Kubernetes Services (AKS)] article.
+To perform deployments using AKS, reference the [Migrate to Azure Kubernetes Services (AKS)] article to host the database and web app containers on an enterprise-ready AKS instance.

 ## AKS with MySQL Flexible Server

-Running your database layer in a container is better than running it in a VM, but not as great as removing all the operating system and software management components.
+Running the database layer in a container is better than running it in a VM, but not as great as removing all the operating system and software management components.

 To implement this deployment, reference the [Utilize AKS and Azure Database for MySQL Flexible Server] article.
+This article extends the benefits of a PaaS database to the Contoso NoshNow application.

 # Introduction to the guide sample application

 Instead of learning multiple sample applications, the guide focused on evolving deployment strategies.
-Readers will learn the sample application structure once and focus on how the application must be modified in order fit the target deployment model.
+Readers could learn the sample application structure once and focus on how the application will need to be modified in order fit the deployment model.

 ## Sample application overview and story